Lunar-Proxy/lunar-v2/CONTRIBUTING.md

 To add games or apps, follow this format:

-In this, asset is refering to games & apps
+In this, asset is refering to games or apps

 ```json
 {